 The Chinese Arbitration Association, Taipei (CAA) — As the CAA website details: “The Chinese Arbitration Association, Taipei (“CAA”) is a non-profit organization based in Taipei, Taiwan, addressing disputes through arbitration, mediation and other forms of alternative dispute resolution under either its own rules or any other rules agreed upon by the arbitrating parties.”
 The CAA website is located here.

-World Trade Centre Macau Arbitration Centre — As the Centre’s website details: “The objective of the World Trade Center Macau Arbitration Center (also known as WTC Macau Arbitration Center) is to promote the resolution of disputes through arbitration and conciliation, providing the disputes parties with alternative resolutions other than judicial litigation.”
+World Trade Centre Macau Arbitration Centre — As the Centre’s website details: “The objective of the World Trade Center Macau Arbitration Center (also known as WTC Macau Arbitration Center) is to promote the resolution of disputes through arbitration and conciliation, providing the parties of the dispute with alternative resolutions other than judicial litigation.”